 As Autumn approaches I will be harvesting my herbs for drying.
 Even though dried herbs are great to use when roasting, I like to use fresh sage, rosemary, and thyme for many of my Thanksgiving dishes.
 So this is what I do . . .

-• Wrap the wet herbs in a paper towel
+• Wrap the wet herbs in a dry paper towel

 How To Dry Fresh Herbs

-Properly dried herbs are safe from bacteria and mold and should remain potent for 6 to 12 months.
+Properly dried herbs (that are also properly stored) can be safe from bacteria and mold and should remain potent for 6 months to 2 years depending on the herb.
 The basic idea when preserving herbs is to remove moisture.

 There are so many different ways of drying fresh herbs, but I am going to share the method that I use, which is simply based on air circulation.